dBankCore/devportal/_tutorials-javascript/vote_on_content.md

 description: '_Create a weighted up or down vote on a comment/post._'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Vote On Content](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/17_vote_on_content) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Vote On Content](https://github.com/dpays/developer-docs-tutorials-js/tree/master/tutorials/17_vote_on_content) can be downloaded as part of the [JS tutorials repository](https://github.com/dpays/developer-docs-tutorials-js).</span>
 <br>

 This tutorial will take you through the process of preparing and submitting a `vote` using the `broadcast` operation.
-Because this tutorial essentially produces spam, it will be pointed at a Steem testnet.
+Because this tutorial essentially produces spam, it will be pointed at a dPay testnet.
 The testnet is an open resource, so the default account and posting key in this tutorial may have been changed by another developer learning the ropes.
 If that happens, you'll want to create a new account on the testnet and use that account's credentials instead.

-To learn more about the testnet, including an easy way to create a play account, visit https://testnet.steem.vc/
+To learn more about the testnet, including an easy way to create a play account, visit https://testnet.dpays.io/

 ## Intro

-We are using the `broadcast.vote` function provided by the `dsteem` library to send the transaction through to the network.
-On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
+We are using the `broadcast.vote` function provided by the `ddpays` library to send the transaction through to the network.
+On the dPay platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, when there is, it's a comment.
 Voting is done on either of the two based on the author and permlink of the comment.
 There are 5 parameters required for the voting operation: